Ancient system, modern language

 Inner Climate

-The seasonal atmosphere your energy begins in.
+The seasonal condition your chart begins in.

 Elemental Balance

-How the energies in your chart are distributed.
+How your chart’s energies are distributed.

 Example Elemental Balance